openfaas/docs/docs/openfaas-pro/introduction.md

 ### On our roadmap

+Recently released:

 * Scaling upon inflight requests for long running & memory/CPU bound functions (released Jan 2022)
 * A new Pro UI dashboard for managing and monitoring OpenFaaS functions across namespaces (released March 2022)
 * CPU and RAM usage metrics within the OpenFaaS API, CLI and Pro UI dashboard (released Feb 2022)
 * AWS SQS event-connector (released January 2022)

+Upcoming:

+* Redesigned async system with NATS JetStream which replaces NATS Streaming (shipping soon)
-* Migration to JetStream from NATS Streaming (which will be deprecated in 2023)
+    * NATS Streaming is available for CE and will be deprecated in June 2023.
-* Structured logging / JSON for OpenFaaS Pro customers
+* Structured logging / JSON for OpenFaaS Pro customers in the queue-worker (shipping soon)
 * Concurrency limiting for functions - i.e. one request per container
 * Enhanced RBAC for functions and the OpenFaaS REST API
 * AMQP event trigger for RabbitMQ and Azure Service Bus